 “..Writing a simple program in C# requires a remarkable amount of boilerplate code…”

-That is after 20+ years of C# development.
+That is a curious statement, after 20+ years of C# development.
+One might expect that to either never be the case or at least be rectified, like 15 years ago.
 On top of that C# “architects” are happily “inventing things as they go along”.
 Instead of removing, they are adding.
 What could possibly go wrong?

 Sudden (?) and strong Microsoft Python “push”, with no one else but Guido van Rossum at the helm, also does not help the C# case.
 Not at all.
 I am sure you will agree that is not going to born some future Iron Python.NET, on top of that, strangely absent from each and every announcement.